 Laura Starratt suggested bringing in new people to our activities, and getting hold of case studies, blurbs and other stories from people about their own advocacy and outreach projects at their institutions.
 She also suggested streamlining the ways in which we show ourselves to the outside world and work to change perceptions of ourselves.

-Christine George pointed out that there are many different kinds of advocacy (grassroots, federal-level, court-level, etc) that are conducted in different ways.
+Christine George pointed out that there are many different kinds of advocacy (grassroots, federal-level, court-level, etc.) that are conducted in different ways.
 I&A should be campaigning for all varieties of advocacy along the way.

 Sarah Quigley mentioned that there is a great deal of “unconscious advocacy” going on out there in the world.